aplicacionesiosandroid/Prueba-next/README.md

 - Tailwind CSS for styling
 - Dummyjson for product data
 - Cart functionality with add, remove, and update actions
+- User authorization with dummyjson

+## **⚠️ Must Read ⚠️**

+The user authorization is provided by dummyjson, which means you need to use a valid username and password from the user data provided by dummyjson.
+You can find the user data at this link: https://dummyjson.com/users

 ## Contributing